SCPR/oembed-manual/services/spotify/README.md

 This works exactly the same way as embedding a single song, except instead of clicking the "three dots" icon, you should right-click the album/playlist title.

+Alternatively, you can simply copy the page's current URL when you are viewing an album or playlist.

 ![Spotify 4](images/spotify4.png)